-2 Building Exterior or Siding Install ignition resistant (fibre cement board or log) or non-combustible (stucco, metal, brick/stone) exterior siding material Repair gaps, cracks or holes where embers could lodge or penetrate Provide 15 cm non-combustible vertical ground-to-siding clearance 3 Windows and Doors Install tempered glass in all doors and windows Replace single pane window glass with multi pane / thermal window glass Repair gaps in doors / garage doors where embers could accumulate or penetrate 4 Balcony, deck, porch Install non-combustible or fire-rated, solid (no gaps or cracks) deck surface and support construction Close up open deck structures or remove all combustibles below deck Fire Smart Immediate Zone (0 to 1.5 metres from Home) 5 1.5 metres from furthest extent of home Replace combustible surfaces with non-combustible surfaces Remove combustible debris, materials, fences or plants Fire Smart Intermediat e Zone (1.5 to 10 metres from Home) 6 Adjacent Combustibles Move woodpiles, building materials and all other combustibles into the Extended Zone or enclose in an approved outbuilding that meets FireSmart guidelines 7 Outbuildings not meeting FireSmart guidelines Upgrade outbuildings to meet FireSmart guidelines or relocate outbuildings more than 10 metres from home Ensure any structures retained in this area are treated to the same standards as decks, and hardened against ember transfer Examples of outbuildings include external heat sources, smoke houses, outdoor kitchens, etc. 8 Trees Remove coniferous trees from this zone or mitigate mature conifers (limb to 2 metres or 1⁄2 of canopy, whichever is less and ensure 3 metre crown spacing where ecologically appropriate).
-Promote deciduous trees that are resistant to wildfires 9 Surface vegetation and combustible materials Cut and maintain grass to less than 10 centimetres or shorter Plant low-growing, well-spaced, fire-resistant plants and shrubs, avoid having any woody debris, including mulch Ensure surface debris is kept to a minimum.
-Remove dead branches, excessive build-up of pine needles, and heavy accumulation of grass Fire Smart Extended Z one (10 to 30 metres from Home) 10 Trees Thin coniferous trees or replace with deciduous tree species Remove conifer tree branches within 2 metres of the ground or 1⁄3 of canopy, whichever is less and ensure 3 metre crown spacing where ecologically appropriate) 11 Surface Vegetation Reduce surface vegetation - long grass and flammable shrubs Reduce accumulations of branches, logs and debris
+2 Building - Install ignition registent (fibre coment board or log) or non-combustible (stugge 2 Exterior or Install ignition resistant (fibre cement board or log) or non-combustible (stucco, metal, brick/stone) exterior siding material Siding Repair gaps, cracks or holes where embers could lodge or penetrate Provide 15 cm non-combustible vertical ground-to-siding clearance 3 Windows and Doors Install tempered glass in all doors and windows Doors Replace single pane window glass with multi pane / thermal window glass Repair gaps in doors / garage doors where embers could accumulate or penetrate 4 Balcony, deck, porch Install non-combustible or fire-rated, solid (no gaps or cracks) deck surface and support construction Close up open deck structures or remove all combustibles below deck Fire Smart Immediate 2 Zone (0 to 1.5 metres from Home) 5 1.5 metres from Replace combustible surfaces with non-combustible surfaces furthest extent of home Remove combustible debris, materials, fences or plants Fire Smart Intermediat e Zone (1.5 to 10 metres from Home) 6 Adjacent Combustibles Move woodpiles, building materials and all other combustibles into the Extended Zone or enclose in an approved outbuilding that meets FireSmart guidelines 7 Outbuildings not meeting FireSmart guidelines Upgrade outbuildings to meet FireSmart guidelines or relocate outbuildings more than 10 metres from home Ensure any structures retained in this area are treated to the same standards as decks, and hardened against ember transfer Examples of outbuildings include external heat sources, smoke houses, outdoor kitchens, etc. 8 Trees Remove coniferous trees from this zone or mitigate mature conifers (limb to 2 metres or 1⁄4 of canopy, whichever is less and ensure 3 metre crown spacing where ecologically appropriate).
+Promote deciduous trees that are resistant to wildfires 9 Surface Cut and maintain grass to less than 10 centimetres or shorter vegetation and combustible materials Plant low-growing, well-spaced, fire-resistant plants and shrubs, avoid having any woody debris, including mulch Ensure surface debris is kept to a minimum.
+Remove dead branches, excessive build-up of pine needles, and heavy accumulation of grass Fire Smart Extended Z one (10 to 30 metres from Home) 10 Trees Thin coniferous trees or replace with deciduous tree species Remove conifer tree branches within 2 metres of the ground or 1/3 of canopy, whichever is less and ensure 3 metre crown spacing where ecologically appropriate) 11 Surface Reduce surface vegetation - long grass and flammable shrubs Vegetation Reduce accumulations of branches, logs and debris